 - To help determine your lifetime learning credit, a student should receive Form 1098-T from their eligible educational institution.

 3: Unreimbursed Employee Expenses

-The bottom line: This category is a bit more detailed but may include things you may not be aware of such as professional membership fees and subscriptions to professional and medical journals.
+The bottom line: You can no longer claim this deduction unless you are an armed forces reservist, a qualified performing artist, a fee-basis state or local government official, you have impairment-related work expenses, or you have certain qualified educator expenses.
+This category is a bit more detailed but may include things you may not be aware of such as professional membership fees and subscriptions to professional and medical journals.

 You can deduct only unreimbursed employee expenses that are:

 - Paid or incurred during your tax year

 - For carrying on your trade or business of being an employee, and

 - Ordinary and necessary